Minimum Correction of Weights to a Flow

 if value < 0 or value > 1:

-raise ValueError(f"Edge error scaling factor for edge {key} must be between 0 and 1.")
+raise ValueError(f"Error scaling factor for {key} must be between 0 and 1.")

 self.different_flow_values_epsilon = few_flow_values_epsilon